8 Hypothesis Testing

 • makes the null distribution theoretically known asymptotically (approximately)

-The last point implies we are typically dealing with a normal distribution that is well-studied, or another well-studied distribution derived from it.1
+The last point implies we are typically dealing with a normal distribution that is well-studied, or another well-studied distribution derived from it.
+We will discuss this more when comparing means.

 Quantiles and Shape Statistics.